The Home page discussed some of the problems with our current spelling :

 Here are the English short vowels :

-²The otter vowel is only distinguished in British dialects.
-Where Brits use it in words like cot, the rest of us use the almond vowel, and where Brits use it in words like caught, we use the office vowel.
+²The otter vowel is only distinguished in Island dialects (Britain, Australia, New Zealand, South Africa).
+Where Islanders use it in words like cot, Mainlanders (North America) use the almond vowel, and where Islanders use it in words like caught, Mainlanders use the office vowel.
 Here's how the different dialects write low vowels in Shwa:

 |trap, bad, cab, ham, arrow|